ANDREWOLAITANTOLUTAIWO/functional-models/README.md

 Validation of Model Performances

-The validation of model performances is highlighted in Table 5 in the seasons.
 Visual inspection reveals that the model performance during validation is comparable to the performances during training and testing.
 Thus, the performances of the models were validated.

 The polynomials were validated and compared to the linear models.
 The third-degree polynomial gives better accuracies as a functional model to be used for evaluating volume of water consumed in urban poor households.
-It can also be seen in Figure 2 that the models accuracy increases with increasing number of features.
+The models accuracy increases with increasing number of features.
 But the accuracy gets to a point where it begins to decrease as more features were added.
 This confirms what researchers have observed as one of the characteristics of ML modeling (Bellman, 2003; Pires & Branco, 2019; Ahmad & Nassif, 2022).

 Functional Models for Predicting Household Water Consumption